 Foreign Object Debris

 Simply speaking, any object, article, substance, or agent that is not where it’s supposed to be is considered to be foreign object debris.
-In aviation, FOD is anything that can make its way into an engine or aircraft—from metal shavings and misplace tools to wildlife.
-In a manufacturing environment or cleanroom, FOD is anything introduced to the environment that could cause injuries or undermine quality standards.
+In the aviation industry, FOD is anything that can make its way into an engine or aircraft—from metal shavings and misplace tools to wildlife.
+In a manufacturing environment or cleanroom, FOD is anything introduced to the space that could cause injuries or undermine quality standards.

 Foreign Object Damage